Ratings and Reviews

 Using the unique and cutting edge immersion method for Biblical Hebrew instruction, this course will sharpen and greatly expand the student’s ability to engage with the original Hebrew texts of the Bible.
 Taught by native Hebrew speaking Israelis that have graduated from Jerusalem Seminary’s School of Hebrew: Hebrew for the Nations teacher’s course, students will receive an holistic method, exposing them to language and culture simultaneously.
 These methods dramatically improve flow in the reading and translation of Biblical Hebrew.

-Course Instructors: Two certified JS School of Hebrew: Hebrew for the Nations Israeli teachers under the direction of Crystal Rudolph.
+Course Instructors: Two certified JS School of Hebrew: Hebrew for the Nations Israeli teachers.

-Class Times: The course meets live for two one and a half hour sessions a week (on Monday and Wednesday) for 15 weeks, starting October 4th 2021 through January 12th 2022.
+Class Times: The course meets live for two one and a half hour sessions each week (on Mondays and Wednesdays) for 15 weeks, starting October 18th 2021 through January 26th 2022.
 The sessions will be recorded and made available in the days following the classes for those who cannot make the live sessions.

 Course description: This Beginner’s Biblical Hebrew class is immersive and contextual: serious about learning the language but in an enjoyable way.
 Learn to speak, read and write Biblical Hebrew!
 Key verses and phrases from the Hebrew Bible will be our guide.